Tomorrow Beauty, treatments with scientifically proven effectiveness,

 Antinutrients are molecules that prevent the digestion of nutrients by neutralizing the effects of digestive enzymes.

-Legumes and oilseeds contain anti-nutrients (which basically protect them against bacteria and sprouting) and phytic acid, which limits the absorption of nutrients and enzyme inhibitors that make digestion difficult.
-All of this harms the good digestibility of proteins.
+Legumes and oilseeds contain antinutrients (which primarily protect them from bacteria and sprouting) and phytic acid, which limits nutrient absorption, and enzyme inhibitors that make digestion difficult.
+All of this impairs the proper digestibility of proteins.

-Beyond limiting the digestibility of plant proteins (which we already know do not contain the 8 essential amino acids and that they must be supplemented with each other…), these molecules such as phytic acid capture our minerals : calcium, iron, magnesium, copper, zinc, phosphorus… and eliminate them, preventing any assimilation by the body.
-Real “mineral magnets”, they can be the cause of deficiencies, bone loss, anemia, reduced immunity or depression!
+Beyond limiting the digestibility of plant proteins (which we already know do not contain the 8 essential amino acids and that they must be supplemented with each other…), these molecules like phytic acid capture our minerals : calcium, iron, magnesium, copper, zinc, phosphorus… and eliminate them, preventing any assimilation by the body.
+Real “mineral magnets”, they can be the cause of deficiencies, bone loss, anemia, decreased immunity or depression!

 What is anemia?

-The main symptoms of anemia may include fatigue, weakness, shortness of breath, dizziness, palpitations, pale skin and mucous membranes, and headache.
-These symptoms may vary depending on the severity of the anemia and its underlying cause.
+The main symptoms of anemia can include fatigue, weakness, shortness of breath, dizziness, palpitations, pale skin and mucous membranes, and headaches.
+These symptoms can vary depending on the severity of the anemia and its underlying cause.

 How to avoid anemia?